tatut/solita.github.com/_posts/2017-04-12-easy-test-deployments.md

 Conveniently AWS CloudWatch supports cron-like expressions for scheduled events so we triggered it to run every night at 19:00.

+We now can easily start up new test environments and don't need to worry about terminating them.
+The whole system has a lot of moving parts but all the complexity is hidden behind the simple chat interface.
-The final result in all its simplicity:
+The final result in all its simplicity looks like this:

 ![slack-deploy](/img/slack-deploy.gif)